On September 17, 2006, Arsenal beat Manchester United 1-0 in what remains their last Premier League victory at Old Trafford.

 Often a figure of fun and hilarity, Eboue has endured a period of personal turmoil in recent years, struggling with depression after being banned from football for a year for failing to pay a former agent.

-If feels wrong that Djourou was still on Arsenal’s books until 2014 before permanent spells at Hamburg and Antalyaspor.
+If feels wrong that Djourou was still on Arsenal’s books until 2014 before permanent spells at Hamburg, Antalyaspor and SPAL.

 The man, the myth, the legend.
 In 2017, Toure called time on a career which involved slide tackling Arsene Wenger and pretending to be a car salesman named Francois during an affair.

-Since then, the two-time Invincible has coached Ivory Coast’s Under-23 side and has been appointed technical assistant as part of Brendan Rodgers’ coaching staff at Celtic.
+Since then, the two-time Invincible has coached Ivory Coast’s Under-23 side and joined Leicester City as part of Brendan Rodgers’ coaching staff.

 READ: A celebration of Kolo Touré: Likeable, hilarious, and also very, very good